demisto/content/Packs/SymantecEndpointSecurity/Integrations/SymantecEndpointSecurity/README.md

 6. Click the ellipsis and select **Client Secret**.
 7. Click the `copy` icon next to `OAuth Credentials`.
 8. Paste the OAuth Credentials value into the `Token` field.

+for more information about to obtain the *Token* see [here](https://apidocs.securitycloud.symantec.com/#/doc?id=ses_auth)

+**Note: There’s no need to generate the bearer token, the integration uses the provided token to generate one.**